Recruiting Guidelines and Expectations for Students and Employers

 Internship & Job Postings in Handshake

 Please be aware that organizations and individuals may present themselves as legitimate employers as part of a scam to elicit personal information and defraud their victims.
 We recommend familiarizing yourself with some of the red flags to consider during your search.
-Please do not hesitate to reach out to our staff if you think you have come across a fraudulent employer.
+Please reach out to our staff if you think you have come across a fraudulent employer.

 Engaging with Employers